-3. The architecture of ARES
+4 The Architecture of ARES

-ARES has a distributed architecture based on a client-server model (see Fig. 1).
-The spatial association rule miner SPADA is on the server side, so that several data mining tasks can be run concurrently by multiple users.
-SPADA is implemented in Prolog and fully exploits the flexibility of this logic programming language to specify both the background knowledge BK (hierarchies are expressed by a collection of ground atoms that define the binary predicate is_a, while domain specific knowledge is expressed as sets of definite clauses) and a language bias LB that constrains the search for patterns.
+ARES has a distributed architecture based on a client-server model (see Figure 1).
+SPADA is on the server side, so that several data mining tasks can be run concurrently by multiple users.
+SPADA is implemented in Prolog and allows to specify both the background knowledge BK (hierarchies are expressed by a collection of ground atoms that define the binary predicate is_a , while domain specific knowledge is expressed as sets of definite clauses) and a language bias LB that constrains the search for patterns.